Click for Home LPG Gas FAQs

 Please see How Much Gas is Left in the Gas Bottle

-How often do gas bottles require testing before they are out-of-date?
+How often do BBQ gas bottles require testing before BBQ gas bottle expiry?

-For info on gas bottle testing & expiry see Gas Bottle-Cylinder Testing Facts
+For info on BBQ gas bottle testing & BBQ gas bottle expiry see Gas bottle expiry & Gas Bottle-Cylinder Testing Facts

-Yes!
-We accept out of date bottles at no extra charge.
+We accept out of date bottles at BBQ gas bottle expiry at no extra charge.

-I am moving & the removalist won’t take my gas bottle.
+I am moving & the removalist won’t take my SWAP’n’GO gas bottles.
 What can I do?

 I still have a little gas left but not enough for a BBQ, what can I do?

 Everyone wants to get the full value out of their BBQ gas bottle refill.

 The simple solution that many people use is to have a second SWAP’n’GO gas bottle.